fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/rules/7/Future 3 x 3 Start End.svg" width="5" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/Future 3 x 3 Start End 1861.svg" width="7" />

 And these are the remaining size-specific rules.
-Future 2 x 2 Start End, Future 2 x 3 Start End and Future 3 x 3 Start End.
+Future 2&nbsp;x&nbsp;2 Start End, Future 2&nbsp;x&nbsp;3 Start End and Future 3&nbsp;x&nbsp;3 Start End.

 <!---->

 The program, in fast mode, can run through approximately 100 cases per second, depending on your computer speed.
-This enables us to discover all 7 x 7 walkthroughs, which is 111 712.
+This enables us to discover all 7&nbsp;x&nbsp;7 walkthroughs, which is 111&nbsp;712.
-It is equal to what is described in the Online Encyclopedia of Integer Series (Number of simple Hamiltonian paths connecting opposite corners of a 2n+1 x 2n+1 grid).
+It is equal to what is described in the Online Encyclopedia of Integer Series (Number of simple Hamiltonian paths connecting opposite corners of a 2n+1&nbsp;x&nbsp;2n+1 grid).

 As the sizes grow, it will be impossible to run through all cases with one computer in a reasonable time.
 In order to discover the patterns, we need to run the program randomly.

 Is it possible to develop an algorithm that works for all sizes?
 The edge-related and area-counting rules are universal, but the size-specific rules get more and more complex.
 Can you define them with one statement?

-I have made statistics about how many random walkthroughs you can complete on different grids using the 7 x 7-specific and the universal rules before running into an error.
+I have made statistics about how many random walkthroughs you can complete on different grids using the 7&nbsp;x&nbsp;7-specific and the universal rules before running into an error.
 Based on 1000 attempts, here are the results:

 9: 19.5
 11: 5.7